Find a pre-screened local mold removal specialist Free Estimate

-The trouble with Basidiospores in particular is that they may be found just about anywhere.
-Typically, they travel by wind currents across long distances.
-However, there are several different ways in which the fungi may find their way into areas of the home.
+The trouble with basidiospores in particular is that they may be found just about everywhere.
+The spores are ejected from the mushrooms and other fungi in which they originate, and then may attach themselves to nearby plants, animals or other organics.
+Typically, they travel by wind currents and there are several different ways in which the fungi may find their way into areas of your home.

-The spores are ejected from the mushrooms in which they originate, and then may attach themselves to nearby plants, animals or other organics.
-They can also remain in air currents for long periods of time, and can end up traveling thousands of miles away from their point of origin.
-A single spore can even cross several states under the right conditions, before finding its way into your home.
-Not only is it astonishing how much of a distance these fungi can travel, but equally surprising is just how high of an altitude they can reach.
-Spores from the fungi have been documented to reach tens of thousands of feet high and attach themselves to balloons and aircraft.
+They can also remain in air currents for long periods of time, maintaining their viability, and can end up traveling thousands of miles away from their point of origin.
+A single spore has been known to cross several states under the right conditions, before finding its way into your home.
+Not only is it astonishing how much of a distance these fungi can travel, but also equally surprising, is just how high of an altitude they can reach.
+Spores from the fungi have been documented to reach tens of thousands of feet in height and attach themselves to balloons and even aircraft.

-Locating the source of mold in the home is important to preventing further occurrences.
-Most people are already aware that homes and buildings that have been water damaged are prone to mold growth.
-This is particularly the case in environments that undergo regular bouts of rain, snow or humidity.
+Locating the source of mold in the home is the critical factor in preventing further mold infestations.
+As most people are already aware, homes and buildings that have been water damaged are prone to mold growth.
+This is especially the case in environments that undergo regular bouts of rain, snow or humidity.
 The most obvious places to check for mold include under sinks, behind toilets, in basements and attics, and under and around appliances that use water, like hot water heaters, dishwashers and washing machines.
-Moist, rotting wood or discolored tile with a musty odor will provide evidence that mold is present and needs to be taken care of.
+Moist, rotting wood or discolored vinyl tile, or the presence of a musty odor, could be an indication that mold may be present and needs to be taken care of.

 Often times, mold can be detected by the odor it gives off before it can be seen.
 Many times though, the mold cannot be easily located.
 It may be inside walls, under carpets or other types of flooring, in the attic, or in a crawl space or basement.